 Teach them to dress age-appropriately.

 The way MISH stated this risk was by saying that a child was more likely to debut sexually if they “appeared older” than they actually are.
 Previously, I believed that modesty was a battle that was not worth fighting with so many other seemingly more important things on the conversation table.
 But this risk moved the topics of modesty, make-up, and age-appropriate fashion to the priority list.
 (This was also the catalyst behind my first book on the topic of modesty, Secret Keeper, which remains a best-seller for teens.
-After 13 years, I’ve finally gotten around to writing an age-appropriate version of it for tween girls which releases this month entitled Secret Keeper Girl!)
+After 13 years, I’ve finally gotten around to writing an age-appropriate version of it for tween girls entitled Secret Keeper Girl!)
 Bottom line: it’s not only OK to tell your daughter “that skirt is too short” but it is a loving and necessary part of protecting her body and her heart.
 In a night of inspiration from God, Bob once wrote this: “We believe that modesty is a matter of a girl’s heart and a guy’s mind, and we’re committed to protecting them both.”

 Delay long-term relationships until they are mature enough to handle that responsibility.